Kali Umber Loom

 Balling

 A hand painted plan of the design sits behind the loom for the weavers to follow.
-It specifies the colour and position of every knot.
+It specifies the color and position of every knot.

 Weaving